What is the Stockton Chorale?

 Arthur J. Holton, II (1981)

 For over 60 years, the Chorale has been an auditioned community chorus based in Stockton California, which is located forty miles south of Sacramento and seventy miles east of the Bay Area.
 Serving the Central Valley region, it draws singers from as far away as Turlock and the Sierra foothills.
-Initially started by Arthur J. Holton II as a double quartet in 1951, the Chorale began in 1952 has grown to as large as 150 voices (currently membership is approximately 85-100 voices) and has expanded to include the Stockton Youth Chorale, which is made up of children from 4th through 9th grades from throughout San Joaquin County, and the Master Chorale, 24-30 singers who sing more complex music and provide special ensemble effects for concerts and perform separate performances.
-Although originally associated with University of the Pacific and San Joaquin Delta College, since 1978 the Chorale has been an independent, nonprofit organization.
+Initially started by Arthur J. Holton II as a double quartet in 1951, the Chorale began in 1952 has grown to as large as 190 voices (currently membership is approximately 85-100 voices) and has expanded to include the Stockton Youth Chorale, which is made up of children from 4th through 8th grades from throughout San Joaquin County, and the Master Chorale, 24-30 singers who sing more complex music and provide special ensemble effects for concerts and perform separate performances.
+In 2012, the Chorale began supporting two new ensembles: the Valley Youth Chamber Choir for high-school aged singers, and the Stockton Singers for adults seeking a non-auditioned and less strenuous rehearsal and performance schedule.
+Although originally associated with University of the Pacific and San Joaquin Delta College, in 1977 the Stockton Chorale Association opened for business as a registered non-profit to support the musical endeavors of the Chorale, and in 1978 the Chorale became an independent dues-based organization.
 More about the Chorale's history...

 The Chorale regularly collaborates with the Stockton Symphony, the Stockton Opera and the Conservatory of Music at the University of the Pacific.
 In addition to regular appearances with the Stockton Symphony, the Chorale has also performed with the Bear Valley Orchestra, the Sacramento Symphony, the San Francisco Symphony, the Glendale Symphony and Carmen Dragon, and with the Manhattan Symphony of New York in Carnegie and Avery Fisher Halls.